Danielt212/ai-repo-feedback-python/example-report.md

 By adjusting these elements, your project can become more scalable and maintainable, improving both current readability and future extensibility.

+#----------------- CHANGES
+## Python Architecture

+### 📦 Module Organization
+- The project follows a standard Python package structure with `__init__.py` files in appropriate directories
+- Clear separation of concerns between different modules
+- Good use of relative imports for internal package references

+### 🏗️ Class and Function Design
+- Appropriate use of Python classes and inheritance where needed
+- Functions are well-organized and follow single responsibility principle
+- Good use of Python decorators for cross-cutting concerns

+### 📚 Package Structure
+- Clear distinction between package code and tests
+- Proper use of `setup.py` or `pyproject.toml` for package management
+- Well-organized resource files and configuration

+### 🔄 Dependencies Management
+- Clear requirements.txt or pyproject.toml with version specifications
+- Good separation of development and production dependencies
+- Appropriate use of virtual environments

 # 4. Source code

 The following sections provide feedback regarding the source code of